1985 Canada $100

 The obverse has a 20% crescent with the original design showing and a mirror surface on the remainder of the planchet.
 Part of the Bighorn mountain sheep design is still visible on the reverse.
 It was struck multiple times at an angle which created a deep baseball cap shape.

-Here is this unique proof multi struck mint error
+Here is this proof multi struck mint error

 compared to a properly struck commemorative.